 NFWM Letter to Wendy’s

 For the past three years, we have called on Wendy’s to seize the opportunity to join the CIW’s Fair Food Program, an historic partnership among farm workers, Florida tomato growers, and 14 multibillion-dollar food retailers.
 By refusing to participate, Wendy’s has opted to profit from farm worker abuse and poverty and is continuing to provide a market for less reputable growers, while deriving a very real cost advantage over its competitors.

 Why Boycott Wendy’s?

-Instead of joining the FFP and its successful worker-driven model of social responsibility, Wendy’s supplier code of conduct contains no effective mechanisms for worker participation or enforcement.
-Wendy’s code represents the very worst of the traditional corporate approach to social responsibility driven by public relations rather than human rights.
+Instead of joining the FFP and its widely-acclaimed, successful worker-driven model of social responsibility, Wendy’s released a new supplier code of conduct that contains no effective mechanisms for worker participation or enforcement.
+Wendy’s new code represents the very worst of the traditional corporate approach to social responsibility driven by public relations rather than human rights.

 Wendy’s stands alone as the last of the five major fast food corporations in the country to refuse to join the FFP: McDonald’s, Burger King, Yum!Brands and Subway are all doing the right thing and participating in the Program.
 By refusing to join, Wendy’s is deriving a very real cost advantage over its competitors, while continuing to provide an alternative market for less reputable growers.

 - Deliver a letter to your Wendy’s store manager in Word